Lhermitte–Duclos disease: Pathophysiology

 In Lhermitte–Duclos disease, the cerebellar cortex loses its normal architecture, and forms a hamartoma in the cerebellar hemispheres.
 The tumors are usually found on the left cerebellar hemisphere, and consist of abnormal hypertrophic ganglion cells that are somewhat similar to Purkinje cells.
 The amount of white matter in the cerebellum is diminished.
 Like cowden syndrome, patients with Lhermitte–Duclos disease often have mutations in enzymes involved in the Akt/PKB signaling pathway, which plays a role in cell growth.
-Mutation in PTEN gene on chromosome no. 10q leads to increased activity of AKT and mTOR pathways.
+Mutation in PTEN gene on chromosome no. 10q leads to increased activity of AKT and mTOR pathways, and patients should be tested for these mutations because they may be at risk of other tumors and cancers in other parts of the body.

-Diagnosis

 Treatment

 Treatment is not needed in the asymptomatic patient.
 Symptomatic patients may benefit from surgical debulking of the tumor.
 Complete tumor removal is not usually needed and can be difficult due to the tumor location.

 Epidemiology

 Lhermitte–Duclos disease is a rare entity; approximately 222 cases of LDD have been reported in medical literature.
 Symptoms of the disease most commonly manifest in the third and fourth decades of life, although it may onset at any age.
 Men and women are equally affected, and there is not any apparent geographical pattern.